A Survey on Multi-Task Learning: MTL Models

-Even though this taxonomy cannot cover all the regularized MTL methods, it can bring some insights to understand regularized MTL methods better and help devise more MTL models.
-For example, a learning to multi-task framework is proposed in \cite{zwy18} to learn a suitable multi-task model for a given multi-task problem under problem (\ref{equ_second_category_obj}) by utilizing $\bm{\Sigma}$ to characterize the corresponding multi-task model.
+Even though this taxonomy cannot cover all the regularized MTL methods, it can bring insights to understand regularized MTL methods better and help devise more MTL models.
+For example, a learning framework is proposed in \cite{zwy18} to learn a suitable multi-task model for a given multi-task problem under problem (\ref{equ_second_category_obj}) by utilizing $\bm{\Sigma}$ to represent the corresponding multi-task model.